 Ms. McIntyre has been named a Fellow in the Litigation Counsel of America Trial Lawyer Honor Society.
 Fellows are selected based upon effectiveness and accomplishment in litigation, both at the trial and appellate levels, and superior ethical reputation.
 Ms. McIntyre has been named a Fellow of the American Bar Foundation.
 Membership in the Fellows is an honor limited to one third of one percent of the lawyers in America.
 Selection as a Fellow is recognition of a lawyer as one whose professional, public and private career has demonstrated outstanding dedication to the welfare of the community, the traditions of the profession and the maintenance of the objectives of the American Bar Association.

-Ms. McIntyre’s memberships include: State Bar of California, Santa Clara County Bar Association, Association of Business Trial Lawyers (columnist for ABTL Report, On Litigation Skills), Federal Bar Association, William A. Ingram Inn of Court (current Executive Committee Member; past President, President-Elect, Treasurer, Programming Chair, and Pupillage Group Leader), Standing Committee on Professional Conduct, United States District Court for the Northern District of California, and the American Bar Association.
+Ms. McIntyre’s memberships include: William A. Ingram Inn of Court (current Executive Committee Member; past President, President-Elect, Treasurer, Programming Chair, and Pupillage Group Leader), Standing Committee on Professional Conduct, United States District Court for the Northern District of California, the American Bar Association (Law Practice Division, ABA Women Rainmakers Committee), Association of Business Trial Lawyers (columnist for ABTL Report, On Litigation Skills), Federal Bar Association, State Bar of California, and Santa Clara County Bar Association.

 Ms. McIntyre has served as a faculty member for the National Institute for Trial Advocacy’s deposition program on multiple occasions.
 She also has served as a featured speaker on discovery issues.

 Ms. McIntyre is also President of the Board of Directors of the San Jose Wind Symphony where she plays the French horn.